Jonny-exe/multi-copy-paste-clipboard/README.md

 # multi-copy-paste-clipboard package

 A package for the `atom` editor to enable a clipboard for multiple copy-paste operations.
-It provides a list of the last copies and you select one element from the copy-list for pasting.
+It provides a list of the last 10 to 20 copies and you select one element from the copy-list for pasting.

 # Keybindings
 ```